-&lt;sup>†Ratanavararak, Researcher, Puey Ungphakorn Institute for Economic Research, LathapoR@bot.or.th; Ananchotikul, Section Head: Monetary Policy Research, Puey Ungphakorn Institute for Economic Research, NashaA@bot.or.th.
+^{}Ratanavararak, Researcher, Puey Ungphakorn Institute for Economic Research, LathapoR@bot.or.th; Ananchotikul, Section Head: Monetary Policy Research, Puey Ungphakorn Institute for Economic Research, NashaA@bot.or.th.
+We would like to thank Piti Disyatat, Jon Wongswan, Pipat Luengnaruemitchai, Somprawin Manprasert, Daranee Saeju, and participants at PIER Research Exchange and PIER Research Workshop 2018 for their useful suggestions and discussions.
 The opinions expressed in this discussion paper are those of the author(s) and should not be attributed to the Puey Ungphakorn Institute for Economic Research or the Bank of Thailand.